tucats/ego/SERVER.md

 server.
 The `ego server restart` stops  and restarts a server using the options it was used to start up originally.

-You can also run the server from the CLI (instead of detaching it as a process) using the `ego server run` command option, which accepts the same options as `ego server start` and runs the code directly in the CLI, sending logging to stdout.
+You can also run the server from the shell in the current process (instead of detaching it as a separate process) using the `ego server run` command option.
+This accepts the same options as `ego server start` and runs the code directly in the current shell, sending logging to stdout.

-When a server is started, a file is created (by default in /tmp) that describes the server status and command-line options.
+When a server is started, a file is created (by default in ~/.org.fernwood) that describes the server status and command-line options.
 This information is re-read when issuing a `ego server status` command to display server information.
 It is also read by the `ego server restart`  command to determine the command-line options to use with the restarted server.

-When a server is stopped via `ego server stop`, the server status file in /tmp is deleted.
+When a server is stopped via `ego server stop`, the server status file is deleted.

 Below is additional information about the options that can be used for the `start` and `run` commands.

 #### Caching
-You can specify a cache size, which controls how many service programs are held in memory and not recompiled.
+You can specify a cache size, which controls how many service programs are held in memory and not recompiled each time they are invoked by a REST API call.
 This can be a significant performance benefit.
 When an  endpoint call is made, the server checks to see if the cache already contains the compiled code for that function along with it's package definitions.
-If so, it is reused to execute the current service.
+If so, it is reused to execute the current service request.

 If the service program was not in the cache, it will be added to the cache.
 When the cache becomes full (has met the limit on the number of programs to cache) then the least-recently-used service program based on timestamp of the last REST call) is removed from the cache.

-The default cache size is currently set to 10.
+The default cache size is 10 items.

 #### /code Endpoint
 By default, the server will only run services already stored in the services directory tree (more on that below).
-When you start the web service, you can optionally enable the `\code` endpoint.
+When you start the web service, you can optionally enable the `/code` endpoint.
 This accepts a text body and runs it as a program directly.
 This can be used for debugging purposes or diagnosing issues with a server.
 This should **NOT** be left enabled by default, as it exposes the server to security risks.

 #### Logging
-By default, the server generates a lot file named "ego-server.log" in the current directory where the `server start` command is issued.
+By default, the server generates a log file (named "ego-server-_timestamp_.log" in the  current directory where the `server start` command is issued.
 This contains entries describing server operations (like records of endpoints called, and HTTP status returned).
 It also contains a periodic display of memory consumption by the server.
+By default, the log file is closed and a new one opened (with a new timestamp) every night at midnight.
+This means that, in general, there is a single log file representing each day's activity.

 You can override the location of the log file using the `--log` command line option, and specifying the location and file name where the log file is to